 - 1000Bulbs.com carries mini wide-angle lights.
 They have a patented wide-angle design on a 24-foot string of 70 bulbs spaced four inches apart.

-While they may be energy-saving and safer, LEDs may not produce the traditional "glow" provided by incandescent bulbs and may cost more to buy up-front.
+While they may be energy saving and safer, LEDs may not produce the traditional "glow" provided by incandescent bulbs and may cost more to buy up-front.

 Alternatives to Holiday Electric Lights

 Not all lights need to be plugged into an outlet.
+You may decide that battery operated Christmas lights are the way to go.

 Battery Operated Lights

-Battery operated lights allows you to place lights any place you wish regardless of whether there's an outlet nearby.
+Battery operated lights allow you to place lights any place you wish regardless of whether there's an outlet nearby.
 Illuminate fences, front yard tree, shrubbery, door wreath, roofline, garage doors, and windows with ease.
 They are also great for mantel decorations, centerpieces, staircases, and window swags.

 Novelty Christmas Lights